Mayor's race heats up in Hudson

 The city is estimating $1 million in new income tax revenue from the project.
 That means 500 people working in the Phase II development will need to earn $100,000 annually.
 That's not a realistic expectation.

-Even though residents "advised" city council not to proceed with its plan, after three workshops and hearing further resident input, the mayor, city council, and the city manager are moving forward with a "tweaked" version of their plan which still focuses heavily on upscale housing for seniors and the elusive, wealthy millennial professionals they hope to attract.
+Even though residents "advised" city council not to proceed with its plan, after three workshops and hearing further resident input, the mayor, city council, and the city manager moved forward with a "tweaked" version of their plan which focused heavily on upscale housing for seniors and the elusive, wealthy millennial professionals they hope to attract.

 In contrast to the city's plan, many residents said they would prefer to have something that brings greater, long-lasting value to all residents; not just a few, such as: